-Having said that, Westinghouse WGen7500 runs at 7500 watts and is still reasonably quiet (especially if you put it in an enclosure).
+The Westinghouse WGen7500 runs at 7500 watts and is still reasonably quiet (especially if you put it in an enclosure).
 It is probably as close as it gets to be a viable portable emergency power supply for a household.

-However, most of the federal campgrounds stick to a general rule that generators below 59 decibels are allowed to operate during the so-called “non-quiet” times (which is usually before 10 PM).
+However, most of the federal campgrounds stick to a general rule that portable generators below 59 decibels are allowed to operate during the so-called “non-quiet” times (which is usually before 10 PM).

 In any case – check the individual rules of each campground and make sure you do whatever you can to minimize the disruption caused to your neighbors!

-This is the generator I would buy if I didn’t want to go for a Honda.
-The fact that this is a generator made by a Chinese company shouldn’t deter you.
+It is one of the quietest generators on sale and the one I would personally buy if I didn’t want to go for a Honda.
+The fact that this is a portable generator made by a Chinese company shouldn’t deter you.

 They make quality tools and electric devices for a fraction of the price of their American or Japanese competitors.
 Their generators are no exception.

-In fact, some of the more expensive models from manufacturers like Yamaha are also assembled in Chinese factories.
+Some of the more expensive models from manufacturers like Yamaha are also assembled in Chinese factories.

 One such example is Smarter Tools 2000iQ.

 Therefore what you get is the same kind of hardware but with the lesser price tag and probably a few minor elements of lower quality (e.g., plastic finishing here and there instead of iron coating, etc.).

 This depends on two factors.